BenjaminMalley/benjaminmalley.github.com/source/_posts/2013-03-19-moving-averages-in-d3.markdown

 tick();

 </script>
 Moving averages are a nice, easy to understand technique for dampening fluctuations in time series data to emphasize long term trends.
-They are used, for example, in networks to . . . .
+They are used, for example, in networks to assess traffic patterns and deal with congestion.
 In this post, I'll walk through adding an exponentially weighted moving average to a scrolling time series visualization in d3.

 To begin, we need some time series data.
-Here I'm going to cheat and just use the random walk function provided [in the d3 tutorial]().
+Here I'm going to cheat and just use the random walk function provided [in the d3 tutorial](http://mbostock.github.com/d3/tutorial/bar-2.html).

 ``` javascript
 var next_data = (function() {